hapax/hapax.github.io/assets/emcc.md

 (c) At low speeds ($v \ll c$), the Lorentz factor $\gamma \approx 1$.
 	We also know that at low speeds, Newtonian mechanics is a good description, so mass $m_0$ and momentum $m_0v$ are conserved.
-	Extrapolate to the conservation of $2$-momentum.
+	Extrapolate to the conservation of rwo-momentum.
 	</span>

 ---